Query expansion techniques for information retrieval: A survey: Introduction

-Currently, user queries are mostly processed using indexes and ontologies, which work on exact matches and are hidden from the users.
-This leads to the problem of term mismatch: user and search index don't use the same terms.
-Also known as the vocabulary problem \cite{furnas1987vocabulary}; it results from the combination of synonymy and polysemy.
-Synonymy refers to multiple words with common meaning, e.g., such as ``buy" and ``purchase".
+Currently, user-queries are mostly processed using indexes and ontologies, which work on exact matches and are hidden from the users.
+This leads to the problem of term mismatch: user queries and search index are not based on the same set of terms.
+This is also known as the vocabulary problem \cite{furnas1987vocabulary}; it results from a combination of synonymy and polysemy.
+Synonymy refers to multiple words with common meaning, e.g., ``buy" and ``purchase".
 Polysemy refers to words with multiple meanings, e.g., ``mouse" (a computer device or an animal).
-Synonymous and polysemous words are hindrance in retrieving relevant information; they reduce recall and precision rates.
+Synonymous and polysemous words are hindrances in retrieving relevant information; they reduce recall and precision rates.

-Various techniques have been proposed to address vocabulary problem, including relevance feedback, interactive query filtration, corpus depended knowledge models, corpus independent knowledge models, search result clustering, and word sense disambiguation.
+To address the vocabulary problem, various techniques have been proposed, such as, relevance feedback, interactive query filtration, corpus dependent knowledge models, corpus independent knowledge models, search result clustering, and word sense disambiguation.
 Almost all popular techniques expand the initial query by adding new related terms.
 This can also involve selective retention of terms from the original query.
 The expanded/reformulated query is then used to retrieve more relevant results.
 The whole process is called Query expansion (QE).

 Query expansion has a long history in literature.
-It was first implied in 1960 by Moron et al. \cite{maron1960relevance} as a technique for literature indexing and searching in a mechanized library system.
-Rocchio \cite{rocchio1971relevance} brought QE to spotlight; the author used ``relevance feedback'' and characterized it in vector space model.
-The idea behind relevance feedback is to incorporate user's feedback in the retrieval process so as to improve the final result.
-In particular, the user gives feedback on the retrieved documents in response to the initial query by indicating relevance of the results.
+It was first applied in 1960 by Moron and Kuhns \cite{maron1960relevance} as a technique for literature indexing and searching in a mechanized library system.
+It was Rocchio \cite{rocchio1971relevance} who brought QE to spotlight through ``relevance feedback'' and its characterization in a vector space model.
+The idea behind relevance feedback is to incorporate the user's feedback in the retrieval process so as to improve the final result.
+In particular, the user gives feedback on the retrieved documents in response to the initial query by indicating the relevance of the results.
 Rocchio's work was further extended and applied in techniques such as collection-based term co-occurrence \cite{jones1971automatic,van1977theoretical}, cluster-based information retrieval \cite{jardine1971use,minker1972evaluation}, comparative analysis of term distribution \cite{porter1982implementing,yu1983generalized,van1986non} and automatic text processing \cite{salton1988term,salton1989automatic,salton1991developments}.